realworldocaml/book/en/variables-and-functions.md

 A function is treated syntactically as an operator if the name of that function is chosen from one of a specialized set of identifiers.
-This set includes any identifier that is a sequence of characters from the following set
+This set includes identifiers that are sequences of characters from the following set:

 ```
 ! $ % & * + - . / : < = > ? @ ^ | ~